Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Introduction

-If $X$ is moreover a vertex-transitive graph, the same result holds for every $x_{0}\in X$. \end{enumerate} \end{thm}
+If $X$ is moreover a vertex-transitive graph, the same result holds for every $x_{0}\in X$. \end{enumerate} \end{theorem}

+Collectively, we may summarize Theorem~\ref{thm:Almost-diameter theorem} and Theorem~\ref{thm:Cutoff theorem} by saying that \emph{an expander graph that satisfies the Sarnak-Xue density property has an optimal almost-diameter and exhibits cutoff}.
+We remark that Theorem~\ref{thm:Almost-diameter theorem} formally follows from Theorem~\ref{thm:Cutoff theorem}, but its proof is simpler and we think that it is of independent interest.

-The cutoff phenomenon has been studied extensively in different settings in recent years and in particular its relation to the Ramanujan property (e.g.~\cite{lubetzky2016cutoff,lubetzky2017random,golubev2019cutoff,chapman2019cutoff}).
-Theorem~\ref{thm:Cutoff theorem} was recently proved independently in~\cite{bordenave2018cutoff}.
-The relation between the optimality of the almost-diameter and the Ramanujan property is also studied in different contexts.We already mentioned the work of Sardari (\cite{sardari1diameter}) and Lubetzky and Peres (\cite{lubetzky2016cutoff}), but it is also closely related to the work of Parzanchevski and Sarnak about Golden Gates (\cite{parzanchevski2017super}) and the general results of Ghosh, Gorodnik and Nevo (\cite{ghosh2014best}).
-In works\cite{sarnak2015lettermiller,golubev2017cutoff} on hyperbolic surfaces, it was noted that the ``Ramanujan'' condition can be replaced with a weaker ``density condition'' .
+The cutoff phenomenon has been studied extensively in different settings in recent years and in particular regarding its relationship with the Ramanujan property (e.g.~\cite{lubetzky2016cutoff,lubetzky2020random,golubev2019cutoff,chapman2019cutoff}).
+The relation between the optimality of the almost-diameter and the Ramanujan property is also studied in different contexts.
+We already mentioned the work of Sardari (\cite{sardari1diameter}) and Lubetzky and Peres (\cite{lubetzky2016cutoff}), but it is also closely related to the work of Parzanchevski and Sarnak about Golden Gates (\cite{parzanchevski2018super}) and the general results of Ghosh, Gorodnik and Nevo on actions of semisimple groups (\cite{ghosh2014best}).

+The observation that the Ramanujan property can be replaced by the density condition was proved in the setting of hyperbolic surfaces in \cite{sarnak2015lettermiller,golubev2019cutoff}.
+Theorem~\ref{thm:Cutoff theorem}, which proves the analogous statement in the graph setting (and is actually easier), was recently proved independently in~\cite{bordenave2021cutoff}.

-We deduce Theorem~\ref{thm:Example} from Theorems \ref{thm:Almost-diameter theorem} and \ref{thm:Cutoff theorem} by showing that the family of graphs satisfies the Sarnak-Xue density property.
-We do this by a path counting argument, which is explained in the rest of the introduction.
+The main novelty of our work is the \emph{verification of the density property} in a number of interesting cases, such as Theorem~\ref{thm:Example}.
+This is done by a path counting argument, which is explained in the rest of the introduction.